Birthed out of troubled pasts, Henry Lucas and Ottis Toole were lovers and deranged serial killers whose crimes would change American laws.

 Their lives had run along parallel lines.
 Both men were raised by abusive mothers who, frustrated that they didn’t have daughters, had forced their sons to wear dresses.
 Both men had suffered horrible sexual trauma before they’d turned ten and by the time they’d met, both men were murderers.

 Lucas served ten years in prison for the murder of his own mother.
-She was a prostitute and, when Lucas was a young boy, she would forced him to sit in the room and watch while she serviced her customers.
+She was a prostitute and, when Lucas was a young boy, she would force him to sit in the room and watch while she serviced her customers.

 He lost an eye when he was ten because she ignored an infection for so long that it had to have it removed.
 She’d given him a miserable and hard life — by the time he’d reached puberty, Lucas was passing his spare time torturing animals and sexually assaulting his own brother.